uncbiag/neuro_shooting/README.md

 # Development installation

-The code has, so far, been tested on a system running Ubuntu Linux 18.04, with four NVIDIA GeForce RTX 2080 Ti cards using PyTorch 1.4 and CUDA 10.1.
+The (PyTorch-based) code has, so far, been tested on a system running Ubuntu Linux 18.04, with four NVIDIA GeForce RTX 2080 Ti cards using PyTorch 1.4 and CUDA 10.1.
 We do recommend a setup using [Anaconda Python](https://www.anaconda.com/products/individual).

 To install `neuro_shooting` for development purposes, first clone the git repository via